broofa/runmd/src/README_js.md

 ## setLineTransformer [Experimental]

-A custom line transformation function may be supplied as follows:
+RunMD also allows you to transform your markdown.
+Just supply a line transformation function:

     ```javascript --hide
     setTransformLine((line, isRunning) => return !isRunning ? line.toUpperCase() : line);
     ```

-The `isRunning` argument will be `true` only for lines that that are interpreted as code by this module.
+The `isRunning` argument will be `true` for any lines that are interpreted as code by this module.
 Transformations do not affect interpreted source, only how source is rendered.

 Return `null` to omit the line from the rendered output.